willkg/fillmore/README.rst

 This kicks up an exception in this context which sentry captures.
 If you need to test scrubbing for other contexts, you'll need to set that up differently.
-See Francis documentation for details and recipes.
+See Fillmore documentation for details and recipes.

 Why this?
 Why not other libraries?